Journeys: Discover Jordan & Egypt - 17 Days

 Amman

+Arrive at any time.
+Arrival transfer is included.
 Arrive in Amman at any time, there are no planned activities.
-Meet your CEO this evening for a welcome meeting to learn more about the tour and plans for the following day, choose to head out for an optional dinner at a local restaurant with your CEO and the group.
+Meet your National Geographic Expedition Leader this evening for a welcome meeting to learn more about the tour and plans for the following day, choose to head out for an optional dinner at a local restaurant with your Expedition Leader and the group.

 Amman